coderrio/Coderr.Client.AspNet.Mvc5/src/Coderr.Client.AspNet.Mvc5/README.txt

 Reporting exceptions
 ====================

 All unhandled exceptions are reported directly by the client library.
-Here you have the option of using try/catch for custom error handling or to display pretty error messages.

-When using the controller, use "this.ReportException(ex)" to get all the bells and whistles from codeRR attached to the exception.
+When using the controller, use "this.ReportException(ex)" to get full functionality from Coderr.
 If you do not have access to the controller, you can use "httpContext.ReportException(ex)".
-"Err.Report(ex)" can be used as last resort as it do not include context information.
+"Err.Report(ex)" can be used as last resort as it do not include context information from ASP.NET.

 Sample code of how you can report an exception: